 Steve is co-founding director of the Queensland Futures Institute established in 2013, contributing extensive leadership experience across a multitude of industries, including advising and managing city councils and leading complex public policy reform.

-A passionate leader and advocate for a better Queensland, Steve currently holds positions as Managing Director of Queensland Futures Institute, Interim Administrator of the City of Ipswich, and Chair of investLogan.
+A passionate leader and advocate for a better Queensland, Steve currently holds positions as Chief Executive Officer of Queensland Futures Institute, Advisor to Ipswich City Council, and Chair of investLogan.

 Through a strong, engaged, and contributing membership of Queensland’s best and brightest economic, business and community leaders, Steve has established QFI as an independent and respected voice, working alongside government to facilitate positive and accelerated change for all Queenslanders.

 Steve has previously been Chief Executive of Australian Canegrowers, where he led landmark reforms to the sugar industry’s environmental and productivity programs.
 Whilst Queensland Head of the Property Council of Australia, he steered one of Queensland’s most influential industry bodies through the Global Financial Crisis, and successfully countered attempts to increase the industry’s tax burden.
 He has held management positions with the Local Government Association of Queensland, engaging heavily in Local, State and Federal Government policy reform.

 An experienced media spokesperson, Steve regularly provides comment on current policy issues, and his wealth and diversity of experience provide a perfect platform to bring professional networks both public and private together to facilitate positive change, and a better Queensland.